Michelle Nearon, Ph.D.

-Students are housed at no charge in a Yale University dormitory.
-Students receive a $1,000 food allowance at the start of the program.
-Air or train transportation to and from the program will be covered up to $400 (not including excess luggage charges).
-All travel arrangements are made through the SURF Program Office.
-Students will also receive a stipend of $3,000 upon successful participation in, and completion of, the program.
+Free housing in a Yale dormitory is provided to SURF participants, along with a $1,000 allowance for food.
+Air or train transportation to and from the program is covered up to $400 (not including excess luggage charges), and all travel arrangements are made through the SURF Program Office.
+On successful completion of the program, participants receive a $3,000 stipend.

-Applications become available on November 1 and are due February 1.
+Applications will be available on November 1 and are due February 1.

-Only students selected to participate will be notified directly no later than April 1.
-Approximately 15 students are chosen to participate each summer.
+If you are selected to participate, you will be notified by email no later than April 1.
 Please do not contact the office for application status.
-You will be contacted via e-mail if selected to participate.